-This Top 10 Best Utah Waterfalls List highlights our personal favorite waterfall experiences in the Beehive State.
-Shocking both Julie and I, we had never realized that the state of Utah could have enough waterfalls to even come up with a respectable Top 10 List of Best Utah Waterfalls like this.
+This Top 10 Best Utah Waterfalls List highlights our personal favorite waterfall experiences in the Beehive State while showing you how to visit each of these falls.
+Shocking both Julie and I, we had never realized that the state of Utah could have enough waterfalls to even come up with a respectable and useful list like this.

 Yet after visiting the state countless times over the years, we feel like we can finally put out such a list.
 And if you check out our other Top 10 Lists, you’ll see that we put a lot into these kinds of lists.